Randomizing multi-product formulas for Hamiltonian simulation: Introduction

 Multi-product formulas introduced in the \emph{linear-combinations-of-unitaries (LCU)}~\cite{childsHamiltonianSimulationUsing} approach have been built upon previous results of Trotter-Suzuki methods and have recently been improved~\cite{lowWellconditionedMultiproductHamiltonian2019}.
 The idea of linearly combining unitaries has led to quantum algorithms with an exponential speedup in precision~\cite{berry2015hamiltonian, berry2014exponential, berry2015simulating, lowHamiltonianSimulationQubitization2019b} which have been recently gaining popularity.
 Besides quantum simulation in the LCU framework, the mathematical construct of multi-product formulas (see Fig.~\ref{fig:mpf_frameworks}) can also be used in quantum error mitigation \cite{endoHybridQuantumClassicalAlgorithms2021}.
-Although these methods have optimal asymptotic error scaling, they inherently require deep quantum circuits for their implementation and are thus not suitable for medium-term applications.
+Although these methods have optimal asymptotic error scaling, they inherently require deep quantum circuits for their implementation and are thus not suitable for applications in near-term devices or early quantum computers.
 It is therefore crucial to find algorithms that require shorter circuits and fewer digital gates.

-Recently, yet a new element has been introduced to aid this search: the element of \emph{classical randomness}.
+Recently, a new element has been introduced to aid this search: the element of \emph{classical randomness}.
 The idea of randomization in Hamiltonian simulation has heralded a renaissance of product formula methods~\cite{campbellShorterGateSequences2017b,campbellRandomCompilerFast2019a,childsFasterQuantumSimulation2019,ouyangCompilationStochasticHamiltonian2020,chenQuantumSimulationRandomized2020}.
 For single steps of such techniques, a rigorous understanding has recently been reached \cite{chenQuantumSimulationRandomized2020}.
 Randomized algorithms can also be considered when one is only interested in estimating expectation values.
 For such a task we do not need to prepare the time-evolved state (from which the observable will be measured) perfectly.
 Instead, a lower-effort randomized algorithm can be used such that the correct expectation value is obtained only after averaging the measurement outcomes.